Is there value in political endorsements from writers? And what do you do when your favorite authors go political?

 George R.R.
 Martin endorsed Joe Biden in a blog post last year for two reasons: because Biden is “(1) someone who can beat Trump, and (2) someone who would actually be a good/ great president.”

-What do author endorsements mean for readers?
+What do political endorsements from writers mean for readers?

 It will mean something different for every voter and ever reader.